CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 The following actions may be taken in this order [unless violating a more serious offense]:

-∘ Players shall be warned about the rule they have broken.
+∘ Players shall be verbally warned or warned through our warning system about the rule they have broken.

-∘ Will be jailed or kicked from the server if they continue to break a rule.
+∘ After a 2nd infraction, players may be jailed to go over the MOTD and receive a warn in the warning system.

+∘ Players will be kicked after a 3rd warn is inputed into the warning system.

-∘ A ban will be issued for a term of 2-4 days (depending on what occured)
+∘ A ban will be issued for a term of 2-4 days (depending on what occured) after recieving a 5th warn in the warning system.

-∘ A permanent ban will be issued and shall not be removed

-∘ 3 Warns = Kick / 5 Warns = 2-4 day ban (depending on what occured)
+∘ 3 Warns = Kick / 5 Warns = 2-4 day ban (depending on what occured).
+Warns will become inactive after 24 hours.

+∘ For more serious offsenses a permanent ban may be issued and shall not be removed.

 ## General Rules: